Liborio Bellomo: Prison and release

 Peluso pleaded guilty to his role in the murder.
 However, the government had no proof that Peluso had indeed met with Bellomo.
-With insufficient evidence to press the murder charge against Bellomo, the government offered him a plea bargain for mail fraud.
-Bellomo accepted and received one additional year in prison.
-His daughter Sabrina, is credited with helping get her father a light sentence with a tearful plea to judge Lewis A. Kaplan.
-Due to his 12-year imprisonment, he missed her high school, college, and law school graduations.
+With insufficient evidence to press the murder charge against Bellomo, the government offered him a plea bargain for mail fraud in 2007.
+Bellomo accepted and received one additional year in prison instead of four, as his daughter Sabrina gave a tearful plea to judge Lewis A. Kaplan alongside her three brothers.

-Release from prison
+On December 1, 2008, Bellomo was released from prison.

-On December 1, 2008, Bellomo was released from prison after serving 12 years.
+Since his release, Bellomo has been the alleged boss of the Genovese family.
+He has maintained a low key presence with some considering him the modern day 'Boss of Bosses'.